tachyons-css/tachyons/readme.md

 And of course...
 * http://tachyons.io

 ## Help

-If you have a question feel free to open an issue here or jump into the [Tachyons slack channel](http://tachyons-slack-invite.herokuapp.com).
+If you have a question or need help feel free to open an issue here or jump into the [Tachyons slack channel](http://tachyons-slack-invite.herokuapp.com).

 ## License